 DBH: Diameter at chest height (1.3 m) above the ground.
 BA: Biomass (kg), ht: total height of the tree.

 The carbon content in the belowground biomass component was estimated following the methodological recommendations of the IPCC 2003, which determines different factors to be applied according to the biomass contents per hectare and for each species.
 It is important to clarify that only in the 2003 IPCC Good Practice Guides does it make specific reference to what factors to use for root biomass in coniferous plantations and plantations of eucalyptus and other broadleaf species.
 (Table 20).

 Table 20.
-R values for the species of P. caribaea, and according to IPCC 2003. from IPCC 2003, table 3A.1.8.
+R values for the species of P. caribaea, A. mangium, and E. pellita according to IPCC 2003.
+Obtained from IPCC 2003, table 3A.1.8.